 If your dog only wants to play fetch for two rounds instead of their usual eight, or your cat seems more sluggish than normal, it doesn’t necessarily mean they’re just getting older.
 Instead, these scenarios are two possible indicators of osteoarthritis.

 But those aren’t the only symptoms of osteoarthritis in pets, and knowing all of them is essential to getting your cat or dog help early so the condition can be more manageable as it progresses.
-So we spoke to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch by The Dodo’s Veterinary Advisory Board, to understand more about osteoarthritis and potential treatment options.
+So we spoke to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch’s Veterinary Advisory Board, to understand more about osteoarthritis and potential treatment options.

 People might know how osteoarthritis affects humans, but how does it impact our pets?

 Osteoarthritis, also known as degenerative joint disease, is just that, a degeneration of the cartilage and adjacent bones of joints.